10 things you need to know about fashion east newbie yuhan wang

 Weihai-born, London-based newcomer Yuhan Wang is the latest addition to the fabulous Fashion East family.
 “This trio is what London is all about -- new ideas, daring creativity and high-energy,” Fashion East Founder and Director Lulu Kennedy MBE explained as their latest triptych of talent was unveiled.
 “Yuhan’s delicate unravelled aesthetic is a beautiful addition to the powerful mix of ASAI and Charlotte Knowles.
 I’m excited to see so many people wearing these designers and international retailers getting behind them,” she continued.

-Yuhan’s CSM MA graduate collection — showcased during London Fashion Week February 2018 — explored Asian femininity and its connections to western culture, treading the line between coverage and exposure.
+Yuhan’s Central St. Martins MA graduate collection — showcased during London Fashion Week February 2018 — explored Asian femininity and its connections to western culture, treading the line between coverage and exposure.
 “Beauty with weirdness, softness, delicacy and sensibility” is how the emerging talent describes her work.
 Before she further blurs the line between beauty and weirdness on the Fashion East stage, we get to know the rising star.

 1. Before she turned her attention to fashion, Yuhan studied graphic design at the School of Visual Arts in New York

 “I definitely wouldn't have achieved what I have up until now without that experience.
-Graphic design is another way of viewing the world and it's helped me develop a better understanding of how to visualise elements in 2D.
+Graphic design is another way of viewing the world and it's helped me develop a better understanding of how to visualize elements in 2D.
 New York City is such a fun place, full of energy and diversity, and it was an integral part of everything I learned during that period of my life.”

 2. She has interned at JW Anderson and Oscar de la Renta